10 Portuguese Words That Can’t Be Translated

 Portuguese is a unique language, with nuances and fluidity.
-Spanish writer Miguel de Cervantes used to say that Brazilian Portuguese is “sweet and pleasant, the most sonorous language in the world.”
+Spanish writer Miguel de Cervantes used to say that Portuguese is “sweet and pleasant, the most sonorous language in the world.”
 And just like any other language on the planet, there are some Portuguese words that just can’t be translated.
 These are often touchingly beautiful and expressive words.

 While there are ways of translating them, it either takes away the original meaning or requires a more roundabout way to translate the concept.